← Back to Blog

 From idea to live strategy: a complete Charton walkthrough

 Most traders have a clear trading idea.
-Very few have a reliable way to turn it into something systematic, tested, and running automatically.
-This guide walks through the entire Charton workflow — from a plain language description to a live agent executing on a real account.
+Very few have a reliable way to turn it into something systematic, tested, and controlled.
+This guide walks through the Charton workflow — from a plain language description to a user-authorized agent connected to your broker.

 The problem with most setups